 Please click to see our results and contact the school for further information:

 The school also holds information for progress and attainment at the end of each Key Stage.
 However, there are 5 or fewer pupils within the relevant year groups and so we avoid making these figures public to protect individual privacy.
 This is in line with guidance from the Department for Education.
-Please contact Gary Coffey (Headteacher) to request this information if required.
+Please contact Ian Armstrong (Headteacher) to request this information if required.